-The property of closure under degeneracies (page \pageref{wantcompstruct}) for the sought-after $(n,i)$-composer of sets $\mathcal{S'}$ implies that all simplices of $\mathcal{S'}$ at and below dimension $n+1$ must be subface-simplicial (``Downwards e-simplicial theorem'', page \pageref{downwards-e-simplicial-thm}) and that those simplices satisfy certain surjectivity conditions (Downward Surjectivity corollary, page \pageref{downward-surj-corollary}).
+The property of closure under degeneracies (page \pageref{wantcompstruct}) for the sought-after \NICOMP{n}{i} of sets $\MC{S}'$ implies that all simplices of $\MC{S}'$ at and below dimension $n+1$ must be subface-simplicial (Theorem \refpage{downwards-e-simplicial-thm}) and that those simplices satisfy certain surjectivity conditions (Corollary \refpage{downward-surj-corollary}).
 The Degenerate Compositions theorem of the previous section gave conditions implying that {\em all degenerate $(n+1)$-simplices are $(n,i)$-compositions.}

-Therefore, we now know that if there exists the sought-after subcomplex $\mathcal{S'}$ of $\mathcal{S}$ as described in section \ref{wantcompstruct} (page \pageref{wantcompstruct}) then it will have to consist of subface-simplicial simplices satisfying certain surjectivity conditions. \MS
+Therefore, we now know that if there exists the sought-after subcomplex $\MC{S}'$ of $\mathcal{S}$ as described in section \refpage{wantcompstruct} then it will have to consist of subface-simplicial simplices satisfying certain surjectivity conditions in dimension $n$.

-However, the condition (given $n$ and $i$) that $\mathcal{S'}$ be closed under $(n,i)$-composition requires properties in addition to these. \MS
+However, the condition (given $n$ and $i$) that $\MC{S}'$ be closed under $(n,i)$-composition requires properties in addition to these. \MS